mojaloop/ml-testing-toolkit-client-lib/README.md

 npm package and github-release CircleCI orb to automatically trigger our releases and image builds.
 This process essentially mimics a manual tag and release.

-On a merge to master, CircleCI is configured to use the mojaloopci github account to push the latest generated CHANGELOG and package version number.
+On a merge to main, CircleCI is configured to use the mojaloopci github account to push the latest generated CHANGELOG and package version number.

-Once those changes are pushed, CircleCI will pull the updated master, tag and push a release triggering another subsequent build that also publishes a docker image.
+Once those changes are pushed, CircleCI will pull the updated main, tag and push a release triggering another subsequent build that also publishes a docker image.